-Creating artwork indoors should be every artist dream, but I admit this has been a struggle for me.
-Art in a time of anxiety is a challenge for me personally, because I create best with a clear mind and a clear roadmap ahead of where I’m going with a project.
+Collaborating on projects remotely allows me to create with a clear mind and a clear roadmap ahead of the project’s direction.
 I’ve never been much of a recluse artist, instead seeking out other individuals and groups to collaborate and exchange ideas with.
 I am finding ways to make the COVID quarantine a productive and creative time period.

-It’s extremely encouraging to connect with artists, even if only digitally, who continue to inspire each other and generate ideas during a time of uncertainty.
-The sense of togetherness it creates helps me to cope emotionally and mentally while I create artwork.
-Virtual art shows are also gaining in popularity, and I’m researching those too.
-Feel free to connect with me on these platforms too!
-One of the ways I’m dealing with everything is by searching for groups online.
-Some very supportive Facebook groups I’ve joined include:
+It’s extremely encouraging to connect with artists, even if only digitally, who continue to inspire each other and keep lines of different ideas going.
+The sense of togetherness it creates helps me to keep ideas fresh for new projects and techniques.
+Virtual projects are also gaining in popularity, and I’m researching those too.
+I also researched and found a number of design communities online.
+Some of the more supportive Facebook groups I’ve joined include:

 Creative Practice at Home During Covid-19

 Zoom, Zoom!
 In addition to connecting with family members and friends, I’ve been using Zoom to attend a number of virtual webinars geared towards artists and productivity.
 Which is ingenious, because it recognizes that the stay-at-home approach might severely impact an artist’s ability to create new work (i.e. limited ability to travel to their studios, work spaces, and to art supply stores).
 I stumbled across a great weekly webinar series hosted by Artwork Archive, and they’re rich in information and logistical pointers for how to keep afloat artistically and financially in the face of the pandemic.
 Some helpful webinars I’ve attended included:

 Rallying Together: Resources to Support Artists During COVID-19

 Cultivating a Creative Mindset During Quarantine